Kent Connect to Support

 • It is intended for on-street parking only.

-• Separate rules apply to off-street car parks (such as those at shopping centers, hospitals, or supermarkets).
+• Different rules apply to off-street car parks, like those at shopping centres, hospitals, or supermarkets.

-• Concessions may vary in other parts of the UK (Scotland, Wales, or Northern Ireland), so it’s essential to check with the relevant authority.
+• Concessions may vary in Scotland, Wales, or Northern Ireland, so it’s essential to check with the relevant authority.

 Responsibilities:

-• The Blue Badge and its concessions are for your use only.
+• The Blue Badge and its benefits are for your use only.
+If you misuse the badge, you could be fined and have the badge taken away.

-• Never give the badge to friends or family to benefit from parking concessions.
+• Never give the badge to friends or family to use for parking benefits.

-The badge remains the property of the issuing local council, and they can request its return if misused.
+• The badge belongs to the local council, and they can take it back if it's misused.

 Who Can Use the Badge: